11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 In case their geometry is affected, this will cause to reduce efficiency of your dehumidifier or worse may cause a leak and coils will need a replacement.

 Accessibility of dehumidifier coils depends upon the manufacturer and model of your unit.
 Some give easy access to them, while others don’t.
-If they are not easily accessible and you don’t have enough experience, you can vacuum through the holes above coils.
+If they are not easily accessible and you don’t have enough experience, you can also vacuum through the holes above coils.

 Best is to expose the dehumidifier coils.
 Clean debris and dirt carefully, with a suitable brush, in gentle upward and downward motion.
 Then you could either use a solution like warm water and detergent or dish washer liquid to clean your dehumidifier coils.

-However, a really simple product caught my eye the other day.
+Cleaning Hack: A really simple product caught my eye the other day.
 It is specifically built for cleaning coils and able to easily liquefy dirt, oil and grease.
 It consists of corrosion inhibitors (saves from corrosion unlike water) and has a pleasant smell after application.
 Give a look at its specification by clicking here.

 6. Malfunctioning Dehumidifier Humidistat